ryan-riot/git_lecture/README.md

 # git_lecture
-git and github lecture in CNU
+This is sample repository for CNU students.